ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-text-field.md

 ### Visual Appearance

-The visual appearance of the text content will match that of a `nimble-text-field`.
+The visual appearance of the text content will match that of a frameless `nimble-text-field`.

 ---